-■ Tony is a 38 year old African American married man with cocaine dependence, alcohol abuse and bipolar disorder (stabilized on lithium).
+Tony is a 38 year old African American married man with a history of cocaine use over several sporadic years, regular alcohol use at times and bipolar disorder (stabilized on lithium).
 He has been mandated to see you by his employer as an EAP referral for failing a drug screen last week.
 Both Tony and his family agree that he needs help with his cocaine use.
-The alcohol consumption is not seen as a "big deal".
-He does agree that his mood swings intensify when he is using cocaine.
+The alcohol consumption is not seen as a "big deal.....everybody has a beer after work!".
+However, he does agree that his mood swings intensify when he is using cocaine.